MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1905.md

   Please download these versions of the extensions immediately, so that new deployments of the extension do not fail.
 Always set **autoupdateminorversion=true** so that minor version updates to extensions (for example, 1.8 to 1.9) are automatically performed.

 - A new **Help + support** option in the Azure Stack portal makes it easier for operators to check their support options, get expert help, and learn more about Azure Stack.
 For more information, see [Azure Stack help and support](azure-stack-help-and-support-overview.md).
-- When multiple Azure Active Directories are onboarded (through [this process](azure-stack-enable-multitenancy.md)), it’s easy to miss rerunning the script when certain updates occur, or when changes to the AAD Service Principal authorization create missing rights.
+- When multiple Azure Active Directories are onboarded (through [this process](azure-stack-enable-multitenancy.md)), it is possible to neglect rerunning the script when certain updates occur, or when changes to the AAD Service Principal authorization cause rights to be missing.
 This can cause various issues, from blocked access for certain features, to more discrete failures which are hard to trace back to the original issue.
-To prevent this, in 1905 we’ve introduced a new feature which checks for these permissions and creates an alert when certain configuration issues are found.
+To prevent this, 1905 introduces a new feature that checks for these permissions and creates an alert when certain configuration issues are found.
 This validation runs every hour, and displays the remediation actions required to fix the issue.
 The alert closes once all the tenants are in a healthy state.

 ### Changes